 Eligibility Criteria: This scheme is only valid for a girl child who is a resident of India.
 Female children with non-resident Indian status are not allowed to have an SSY account under their name.
 In case a girl child acquires the non-resident Indian status post getting an SBI Sukanya Samriddhi Yojana account opened, her parents/legal guardian should inform the respective SBI branch about this change within 1 month and based on which, the account will be closed.

-Partial Withdrawal – Once the girl child has attained the age of 18 years, 50% of the funds can be withdrawal from SBI Sukanya Samriddhi account for the purpose of higher education/marriage
+Partial Withdrawal – Once the girl child has attained the age of 18 years, 50% of the funds can be withdrawn from the SBI Sukanya Samriddhi account for the purpose of higher education/marriage

-How to open a Sukanya Samriddhi Yojana account in SBI?
+This is the process of how to open a Sukanya Samriddhi account online in SBI.

 SBI provides an easy and hassle-free way of opening of SSY account.
 Individuals that don’t have an account with SBI can open an SSY account by submitting the following documents:

 (i) Fill up the account opening form which can be obtained from the branch